couchbase-examples/python-quickstart/README.md

 DB_PASSWORD=<password_for_user>
 ```

+> Note: The connection string expects the `couchbases://` or `couchbase://` part.

 ## Running The Application

+### Running directly on machine

 At this point, we have installed the dependencies, loaded the travel-sample data and configured the application with the credentials.
 The application is now ready and you can run it.

+The application will run on port 8080 of your local machine (http://localhost:8080).
+You will find the Swagger documentation of the API.

 ```sh
 cd src